hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `priority` - (Required)  Rule evaluation order can be dictated by specifying an integer value from `1` to `20000` with `1` being the highest priority and `20000` being the lowest priority.
 Only valid for v2 SKUs.

 -> **NOTE - v1 SKUs** The `priority` field must not be specified.
 It is not supported in v1 SKUs.

-~> **NOTE - v2 SKUs** The `priority` field is mandatory with AzureRM release 3.6.0 and later on [v2 SKUs](https://docs.microsoft.com/en-us/azure/application-gateway/multiple-site-overview#request-routing-rules-evaluation-order).
+~> **NOTE - v2 SKUs** The `priority` field is [mandatory](https://docs.microsoft.com/en-us/azure/application-gateway/multiple-site-overview#request-routing-rules-evaluation-order) with AzureRM release 3.6.0 and later.

 ---